common name: little fire ant

 The little fire ant is a common tramp ant species located throughout northern and central South America, the West Indies, the warmer portions of Mexico and the southeastern United States.
-This species is also found in the Galapagos Islands, West Africa (Gabon, Cameroon, and possibly the Republic of Congo and the Democratic Republic of Congo), Melanesia (New Caledonia, Solomon Islands, Vanuatu, and possibly Tuvalu), Polynesia (Wallis and Futuna and Hawaii), and on subtropical Atlantic islands (the Bahamas and Bermuda).
+This species is also found in the Galapagos Islands, West Africa (Gabon, Cameroon, and possibly the Republic of Congo and the Democratic Republic of Congo), Melanesia (New Caledonia, Solomon Islands, and Vanuatu), Polynesia (Wallis and Futuna, Hawaii and possibly Tuvalu), and on subtropical Atlantic islands (the Bahamas and Bermuda).
 W. auropunctata is also a greenhouse pest in more temperate regions, such as England and Canada (Porter and Wetterer 2003).

 Populations of little fire ants have been found in Los Angeles County, California.
 In 2006, this species was discovered in Israel (Vonshak et al. 2006).